nickbabcock/highwayhasher/README.md

 # HighwayHasher

+**CAVEAT**: This library will soon be published

-HighwayHasher is a JS binding to the [Rust implementation](https://github.com/nickbabcock/highway-rs) of [Google's HighwayHash](https://github.com/google/highwayhash), a fast, keyed and strong hash function.
+HighwayHasher is JS bindings to the [Rust implementation](https://github.com/nickbabcock/highway-rs) of [Google's HighwayHash](https://github.com/google/highwayhash), a fast, keyed and strong hash function.

 ## Features

 - ✔ All-purpose: Run in both nodejs and the browser
 - ✔ Fast: Generate hashes at over 500 MB/s when running in web assembly
 - ✔ Faster: Generate hashes at over 8 GB/s when running on native hardware
-- ✔ Fastest: highwayhash implementation on npm??
+- ✔ Fastest: highwayhash implementation on npm
 - ✔ Self-contained: Zero runtime dependencies
+- ✔ Accessible: Prebuilt native modules means no build dependencies
 - ✔ Completeness: Generate 64, 128, and 256bit hashes
 - ✔ Incremental: Hash data incrementally